sillsdev/web-languageforge/README.md

 ## Testing ##

-### TypeScript Unit Tests ###

-`gulp test-ts-lf` or `gulp test-ts-sf`

-If you are doing a lot of testing use

-`gulp test-ts-lf:watch` or `gulp test-ts-sf:watch`

-TypeScript unit test spec files live in the `src` folder next to the relevant source file and have the file extension `.spec.ts`.
-Only E2E test specs will be in the `test` folder.

 ### E2E Tests ###
 To test a certain test spec, add a parameter `--specs [spec name]`.
 For example,